 Turkey’s military intervention as a guarantor power in 1974 had stopped the years-long persecution and violence against Turkish Cypriots by ultra-nationalist Greek Cypriots.

-Phone call between presidents of Israel and Turkey
+- Phone call between Presidents of Israel and Turkey

-Turkish President Recep Tayyip Erdogan spoke by phone on Monday with his newly inaugurated Israeli counterpart, Isaac Herzog, to discuss relations between the two countries as well as regional issues.
+Turkey’s president spoke by phone on Monday with his newly inaugurated Israeli counterpart, Isaac Herzog, to discuss relations between the two countries as well as regional issues.

 The outcome of the exchange was positive with Erdogan declaring the large bilateral cooperation potential, particularly in energy, tourism and technology.